Social Personality Psychology, CUNY

 Katherine Schaap Williams is a doctoral candidate in the department of English at Rutgers University.
 She has held fellowships from the graduate school and the Center for Cultural Analysis at Rutgers University, where she is a fellow in the 2011-2012 “Public Knowledge: Institutions, Networks, Collectives” seminar.
 Her research interests include sixteenth and seventeenth-century English literature and culture, disability studies, and performance theory, and she is writing a dissertation tentatively titled Irregular Bodies: Disability on the Early Modern Stage.

-Jeremey Shropshire is a Louisiana native from Hammond, La.
+Jeremy Shropshire is a Louisiana native from Hammond, La.
 He is a recent graduate of Xavier University of Louisiana with a Bachelors of Science in Chemistry.
-At Xavier, Jeremey conducted research under the mentorship of Dr. Stassi DiMaggio in the Department of Organic Chemistry.
+At Xavier, Jeremy conducted research under the mentorship of Dr. Stassi DiMaggio in the Department of Organic Chemistry.
 His project focused on developing stimuli-responsive nanomaterials in order to be used as potential drug-delivery systems.
-He is also a Minority Access to Careers Scholar, Ronald E. McNair Scholar, and a member of the Alpha Phi Alpha Fraternity Inc.
+He is also a Minority Access to Careers Scholar, Ronald E. McNair Scholar, and a member of the Alpha Phi Alpha Fraternity Inc. He is currently enrolled in the Masters of Bioethics Program at Columbia University in the City of New York via the HBCU Fellowship Initiative.

 Psychologist, Gender and Culture Studies, Universidad de Chile